adrenalinejunkie03/CCNA-200-301-Solved/README.md

-# CCNA-200-301-Solved
+# Cisco-CCNA-200-301-The-Complete-Guide-to-Getting-Certified
+Cisco CCNA 200-301: The Complete Guide to Getting Certified, published by Packt

-This will be uploaded gradually as I complete all the lab demos on Packet tracer alongwith all the configurations...
+This is going to be uploaded bit by bit with all the solutions in a packet tracer file!!!

-This has the flashcards, lab guides and notes
+Enjoy ;)